supaIC/Cipher-AI-Vault/frontend/README.md

 We use the `ic-auth` package for user authentication, supporting Plug, Stoic, NFID, and Internet Identity wallets.

 Key files:
-- [`ICWalletList.tsx`](https://github.com/supaIC/Cipher-AI-Vault/blob/main/frontend/frontend/components/ICWalletList.tsx): Implements wallet selection and login.
+- [`ICWalletList.tsx`](https://github.com/supaIC/Cipher-AI-Vault/blob/main/frontend/frontend/components/auth/ICWalletList.tsx): Implements wallet selection and login.
-- [`authFunctions.ts`](https://github.com/supaIC/Cipher-AI-Vault/blob/main/frontend/frontend/hooks/authFunctions/authFunctions.ts): Manages backend actor creation.
+- [`authFunctions.ts`](https://github.com/supaIC/Cipher-AI-Vault/blob/main/frontend/frontend/actors/AuthActor/AuthActor.tsx): Manages backend actor creation.

 #### Integration

 - **Authentication Functions:** The `ic-auth` package facilitates the login process for various wallet providers.
 The integration is implemented in the `ICWalletList.tsx` component.
-- **Backend Actor Creation:** Actor creation for interacting with backend canisters is managed through the `authFunctions.ts` file.
+- **Backend Actor Creation:** Actor creation for interacting with backend canisters is managed through the `AuthActor.tsx` file.
 This provides a general abstraction for creating backend actors using `HttpAgent` and `Actor` from `@dfinity/agent`.

 For detailed usage, see the [ic-auth README](https://github.com/supaIC/ic-auth).